dbsb-juntendo/descSPIM/DOCs/Data processing.md

 - Fusing the images
 - Generate a final fused NIfTI stack

 The instructions for usage are all included in the code.
+Note that we only tested the code in a Linux (Ubuntu 20.04) environment.